 - Shuffle on Down: Try shuffling the order in which risks are evaluated.
 This strategy is particularly useful when multiple individuals or groups are evaluating the same set of risks (e.g., a bottom-up risk identification exercise for an annual risk profile process).
 It is also helpful when you ask a team member to reassess a set of risks on a routine basis (e.g., required by periodic reporting).
 This gives each risk an opportunity to be thoroughly analyzed before decision fatigue affects the evaluator’s brain.

-For additional insights on how understanding brain science can help you evolve risk management practices in your nonprofit, listen to our new webinar, check out the most recent edition of the RISK eNews: How Neuroscience and Risk Management Link to Fear and Memory, and order my new book, World-Class Risk Management for Nonprofits.
+For additional insights on how understanding brain science can help you evolve risk management practices in your nonprofit, check out another RISK eNews article, How Neuroscience and Risk Management Link to Fear and Memory, and order NRMC’s book, World-Class Risk Management for Nonprofits.
 If you decide to dive into the book, don’t forget to explore the four risk maturity models featured in Chapter 3, and start plotting your course for more effective, mission fortifying risk management!

 Melanie Lockwood Herman is Executive Director of the Nonprofit Risk Management Center.
-She welcomes your thoughts about neuroscience and risk management, and hopes you’ll join NRMC’s Affiliate Membership program to enjoy this month’s webinar with guest speaker Diana Del Bel Belluz, President of Risk Wise Inc. and author of the advisory, Risk Management Made Simple.
+She welcomes your thoughts about neuroscience and risk management, and hopes you’ll join NRMC’s Affiliate Membership program to enjoy the neuroscience webinar with guest speaker Diana Del Bel Belluz, President of Risk Wise Inc. and author of the advisory, Risk Management Made Simple.
 Contact Melanie at Melanie@nonprofitrisk.org or 703.777.3504.